Code-Screen/Code-Screen.github.io/docs/greenhouse.md

   <img style="max-width: 60%;" src="greenhouse7.png" alt="Greenhouse 7"/>
 </figure>

-Once the candidate has submitted their test, you will be notified via email by Greenhouse and the `Interview Kit` will contain a link to view the submitted test on CodeScreen.
+Once the candidate has submitted their test, you will be notified via email by Greenhouse and you will be able to view the `Interview Kit` for that candidate.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>